If you are a frequent user of Excel, you most certainly know the VLOOKUP function. If not you can read this tutorial to learn this must-know function.

 Lookup_value is the ID you are using to link your two tables.
 For instance your ID is “1234” if you want to lookup a value for ID "1234" on another table.

 Table_array is the table in which you are looking.
 It’s a table with IDs in the first column.

 Col_index_range is the index of the column which contains the target value in the table_array.

-In the example below, the VLOOKUP function will return the value for the ID "1234" in the table, which is 17.
+In the example below, the VLOOKUP function will return the value of column number 2, when it finds the ID "1234" in the table.
+So it will return the value 17.